mechawrench/wificom-update-tool/README.md

 Use this tool to install your initial WiFiCom files or to update an existing WiFiCom to a newer release.
 Also works for downgrading!

+Note: The Mac version requires the Xcode Command Line Tools.
+Install with `xcode-select --install`, or download from https://developer.apple.com/download/more/ (login required).

 ## Updating
 - Back up the files on your CIRCUITPY drive if you changed anything important.
 This tool aims to preserve previous WiFiCom config and only delete/overwrite specific files, but be cautious about any files you don't want to lose.
 - Put your WiFiCom into Drive Mode using the menu.